 Many people have low levels of vitamin D, but few have seriously low levels.
 Most of us don’t need a vitamin D test.
-We just need to make simple changes so we get enough D. We need to get a little more sun and follow the other advice on the next page.
+We just need to make simple changes so we get enough vitamin D. We need to get a little more sun and follow the other advice on the next page.

 Even if you are at risk for other diseases, like diabetes and heart disease, a vitamin D test isn’t usually helpful.
-The test results are unlikely to change the advice from your doctor.
+The test results are unlikely to change the advice from your health care provider.
 It is much more important for you to make lifestyle changes first—to stop smoking, aim for a healthy weight and be physically active.
 And, like most other Canadians, you should try to get enough vitamin D from sun and foods.
 And talk to your doctor about supplements.

 Extra tests lead to extra treatments.